Surgery for womb cancer

 General side-effects: With all surgeries there is a small risk of bleeding and infection.
 Read more about general side-effects of surgery.

-Bladder and bowel side-effects: In rare circumstances there is a risk of damage to the bladder, your ureters or bowel.
+Bladder and bowel side-effects: With any surgery there is a risk of damage to the bladder, your ureters (tubes that carry urine) or bowel.
 If this does happen during surgery your surgeon is usually able to repair it there and then, but in some situations you may need to go back for further surgery.

 Bowels may be sluggish immediately after your surgery.
 Constipation is very common and can take a few days to resolve.
 Your doctor or nurse will discuss medication to help.